-Remember that propane tanks will freeze up once temperatures inside the tank drops to below -44 degrees F. At that point, you will no longer be able to get any propane from your tanks.
-Even if temps have not hit -44 degrees F, pressure will continue to drop inside those tanks.
+Remember that propane tanks will lose pressure once drops to below -44 degrees F. At that point, you will no longer be able to get any propane from your tanks.
+Even if temps are still quite a ways higher, pressure will continue to drop inside those tanks.
 There are companies that make propane tank blankets, but these can be expensive.

 Do not move your propane tanks inside your RV living space.
 Even a tiny leak at the valve or other connection, can kill you while you’re sleeping at night, especially when you’re talking about the larger #20 or #30 pound tanks.
 The smaller 1 gallon canisters are fine to use indoors.

 A Generator is Necessary to Survive the Winter